 - identify key elements of regional networking, communication, and collaboration for small rural communities that can reduce risk and increase regional resilience to extreme events.

-The project will be conducted in partnership with the National Weather Service and Sea Grant and in close collaboration with a team of project advisors, including representatives from the Water Environment and Re-use Foundation and the EPA Climate Ready Water Communities program and regionally relevant scientists and stakeholder groups.
+The project was conducted in partnership with the National Weather Service and Sea Grant and in close collaboration with a team of project advisors, including representatives from the Water Environment and Re-use Foundation and the EPA Climate Ready Water Communities program and regionally relevant scientists and stakeholder groups.

-We will examine three case study communities: Nome, Alaska, Bethel, Alaska, and Terrebonne Parish, Louisiana to interrogate water manager information needs in extreme event preparedness and response and compare these with existing climate model outputs.
+We examined four case study communities: Nome, Alaska, Bethel, Alaska, Dillingham, Alaska, and Terrebonne Parish, Louisiana to interrogate water manager information needs in extreme event preparedness and response and compared these with existing climate model outputs.

-The project will facilitate dialog between the scientific and water management communities through a series of webinars and disseminate project findings broadly through the networks and professional contacts of project partners, advisors, and the NOAA Regional Integrated Sciences Assessments (RISA) program.
+The project facilitated dialog between the scientific and water management communities through a series of presentations and disseminate project findings broadly through the networks and professional contacts of project partners, advisors, and the NOAA Regional Integrated Sciences Assessments (RISA) program.
 Project lead PIs are also PIs for the Alaska and Gulf Coast RISAs: the Alaska Center for Climate Assessment and Policy (ACCAP) and the Southern Climate Impacts Planning Program (SCIPP).